ncy9371/debootstrap-iso/README.md

 Install a Ubuntu system to a PC can not only use the Ubuntu official ISO, but also use [debootstrap](https://help.ubuntu.com/lts/installation-guide/amd64/apds04.html) which is similar to installation process guided by [ArchLinux](https://wiki.archlinux.org/index.php/installation_guide).
 The former installs a normal Ubuntu system but with some preloads (e.g. cloud-init, netplan, multipath-tools), and the latter installs a relative "clean" Ubuntu.

 Using debootstrap to install Ubuntu needs a running Linux system.
-In the past, I downloaded Ubuntu server official ISO, then I switched to tty2 and doing everything I needed.
+In the past, I downloaded big-sized Ubuntu server official ISO, then I switched to tty2 and doing everything I needed.
 But debootstrap downloads all packages to the target system at runtime, the only reason to use the Ubuntu official ISO is that I can get a debootstrap on it.

 So this repo makes a small bootable ISO built on the top of AlpineLinux, equipped with all you need when installing Ubuntu.